Traffic-blocking farmers now closing in on EU capital in a protest seeking better market conditions

 Spanish farmers were also set to add their weight to the protests.
 Three main Spanish farming associations agreed to begin protests in the coming weeks to demand changes in what they describe as overly restrictive EU policies.

+"So we’re going to hand out croissants and you’re going to let us through ...
+I see you’re not finding this funny," he said.
+Undeterred, he tried again: “You open the cordon and that way we can drive through with our tractors?”

-Sylvie Corbet in Paris, and Ciaran Giles in Madrid, contributed to this report.
+Sylvie Corbet in Paris, Alex Turnbull in Chilly-Mazarin, France, and Ciarán Giles in Madrid, contributed to this report.

 Credit: AP